 What’s more, opening up a platform to other companies, as, for instance, Amazon did with Amazon Marketplace, can create a new revenue source and help diversify the business.
 In Amazon’s case, the platform enables third-party sellers to sell products alongside Amazon’s offerings and Amazon collects a fee for each third-party sale.

-As these examples show, it is worthwhile to carefully consider if a platform can benefit your business and to thoughtfully building and managing it.
+As these examples show, it is worthwhile to carefully consider if a platform can benefit your business and to choose the right approach to build and manage it and to choose the right approach in order to build and manage it.

 Treat the Platform as a Product